May 16, 2018

 VANCOUVER – The office of B.C.
 Premier John Horgan is standing by its praise of a Vancouver imam who slammed “malevolent Jews” and “criminal Zionists” in a public prayer session and urged congregants to send weapons to Palestinians.

 Tarek Ramadan, of the Kingsway Mosque, made the comments during a July 2017 rally outside the Vancouver Art Gallery.
-The Muslim Association of Canada, which administers the mosque, described his remarks as “inappropriate” and stated that Ramadan would be suspended from delivering sermons pending an internal investigation.
+The Muslim Association of Canada, which administers the mosque, described ( page does not exist) his remarks as “inappropriate” and stated that Ramadan would be suspended from delivering sermons pending an internal investigation.

 Nevertheless, in a letter shared on Facebook by Ramadan himself on April 20, 2018, Horgan lauded Ramadan’s “work as a community activist,” striving to “ensure our province is a place of acceptance and vibrancy,” and extended his “best wishes for [his] continued success.”
 In a comment posted below the letter, Ramadan portrays the Premier’s letter as a vindication of his harsh rhetoric, stating that “[G-d] is exalted, and He harnesses His servants as He wishes to defend me and bear witness for me.”